 Overview

 On every construction project there are changes that impact the original scope, cost, and schedule.
 To capture those changes, contractors utilize Change Orders that describes what has changed and the associated cost/schedule impact of that change.
-There can be 10s to 1000s of Change Orders on a project, and it is vital to the contractor’s financial health and reporting to ensure they are managing them correctly.
+There can be anywhere from dozens to thousands of Change Orders on a project, and it is vital to the contractor’s financial health and reporting to ensure they are managing them correctly.

-The Change Orders module is the newest addition to Fieldwire's suite of Project Management tools, and it integrates with other parts of Fieldwire allowing you to have a single source of truth for agreed scope changes, faster data gather from relevant parties/stakeholders, faster approval process, etc.
+The Change Orders module is the newest addition to Fieldwire's suite of Project Management tools, and it integrates with other Fieldwire features, allowing you to have a single source of truth for agreed scope changes, faster data gather from relevant parties/stakeholders, faster approval process, etc.

-Note: In order to get this feature onto your instance of Fieldwire, you can schedule a demo with our sales team or you can purchase it with Business Plus.
+In order to acquire this feature on your account, you can schedule a demo with our sales team or you can purchase it with Business Plus.
 If you are already on Business Plus, Change Orders will be automatically added to your Account.

 Table of Contents